Unclonable Cryptography in Linear Quantum Memory: Introduction

 Finally, we can even get truly linear secret keys if we eliminate the use of LWE all together, and additionally assume an exponentially-secure \emph{lossy} function:

-\begin{theorem} There exists secure OSS with $O(\lambda)$-sized quantum secret keys, assuming each of the following: (1) sub-exponentially-secure indistinguishability obfuscation, (2) exponentially-secure one-way functions, and (3) exponentially-secure lossy functions, and (4) perfect 2-to-1 trapdoor functions with exponentially-secure collision-resistance, which are ``decomposable'' \end{theorem} A lossy function~\cite{STOC:PeiWat08} is a function that comes in two modes, and injective and lossy mode.
+\begin{theorem} Assume all of the following: (1) sub-exponentially-secure indistinguishability obfuscation, (2) exponentially-secure one-way functions, (3) exponentially-secure lossy functions, and (4) perfect 2-to-1 trapdoor functions with exponentially-secure collision-resistance, which are ``permutation-indistinguishable''.
+Then, there exists OSS with $O(\lambda)$-sized quantum secret keys, that can sign on messages of size $\lambda$ and such that for every $T$-time quantum adversary, the probability to break strong unforgeability is bounded by $\frac{T}{2^{\Omega(\lambda)}}$. \end{theorem} A lossy function~\cite{STOC:PeiWat08} is a function that comes in two modes; an injective mode and a lossy mode.
 In the injective mode the function is injective, while in the lossy mode the function has a small image of size at most $2^{O(\lambda)}$.
 It is straightforward to construct lossy trapdoor function using ideal obfuscation and sub-exponentially-secure PRFs: the injective mode is just the obfuscation of an injective PRF, and the lossy mode is the composition $F\circ G$ of two PRFs, where the image of $G$ has size $2^{O(\lambda)}$.
-Therefore, we can plausibly instantiate (3) by applying iO, though as before is seems unlikely that this could be proved given that lossy functions imply collision-resistance.
+Therefore, we can plausibly instantiate (3) by applying iO.
+As before, while the construction itself may have a security proof, it seems unlikely that this could be proved without using more assumptions, given that lossy functions imply collision-resistance.